Flywheel Lateral Runout

 Dual Mass Flywheels

-Dual mass flywheels are often replaced instead of resurfaced.
-A new dual mass flywheel has a little movement between the plates, as it wears this play increases.
-Check with the flywheels manufacturer; typically, if the left to right play is more than an inch, it needs to be replaced.
+Dual-mass flywheels are often replaced instead of resurfaced.
+A new dual-mass flywheel has a little movement between the plates; as it wears, this play increases.
+Check with the flywheels manufacturer; typically, if the left-to-right play is more than an inch, it must be replaced.
 The springs and bearings begin to wear, resulting in a driveline vibration most noticeable at high speeds.